ARWNI2S/TheCorporateWars/whitepaper/game-basics/polities/alliegances/third-imperium/vilani-families.md

 In **The Corporate Wars**, the Ziru Sirka is not merely a cultural faction: it is an ancient, living infrastructure of power operating within the Third Imperium.

-Interacting with the Ziru Sirka means dealing with the Vilani aristocracy, the oldest consortia, the most influential lobbies, and the deepest financial networks in Known Space.
+Interacting with the Ziru Sirka means dealing with the Vilani aristocracy, the oldest consortia, the most influential lobbies, and the deepest financial networks in Charted Space.

 Its actors can be valuable allies for large-scale projects —if you share their vision and respect their hierarchy— or insurmountable obstacles to any attempt at disruptive innovation or power redistribution.